-- Programs requiring simultaneous approval by a designated state agency other than the BOR (such as educator preparation programs approved by the State Department of Education) will undergo an onsite visit in conformity with the process and requirements of such agency.
-Timeframe From two weeks to no more than six weeks (in cases requiring a site visit) - External Quality Review New program proposals and most substantive modifications (e.g., the change in more than 15 required credits in an undergraduate program or 12 credits requirement in a graduate program ) will significantly benefit from an external Quality Review by ACA.
+Programs requiring simultaneous approval by a designated state agency other than the BOR (such as educator preparation programs approved by the State Department of Education) will undergo an onsite visit in conformity with the process and requirements of such agency.
+Timeframe - From two weeks to no more than six weeks (in cases requiring a site visit)

+- External Quality Review New program proposals and most substantive modifications (e.g., the change in more than 15 required credits in an undergraduate program or 12 credits requirement in a graduate program ) will significantly benefit from an external Quality Review by ACA.
 For new programs, the BOR Office circulates the proposal for comment to all Chief Executives and Chief Academic Officers at public and private institutions of higher education in the state, as maintained by OFAAHE.
 A two-week period is provided for submitting comments.
 BOR Office collects and reviews comments and responses to include in materials for BOR President and submission to ACA Quality Review.
 Depending on the extent of the modification some substantive modifications will also require this canvassing process.
 Concurrent with proposal circulation, the BOR Office requests that the item be added to the ACA agenda at the nearest possible date.
-The BOR Office provides all documentation in final form for timely inclusion in ACA packet for meeting.
-At the ACA meeting, BOR staff briefly outlines program and introduces institution's representatives, opening the item for discussion.
+The BOR Office provides all documentatives, opening the item for discussion.
 The advisory recommendation from ACA is presented to the BOR President for consideration and decision to move forward in the process.
 Timeframe No more than five weeks, depending on timing of ACA meeting - Approval Proposal is added to the nearest BOR-ASA meeting for discussion and recommendation for full Board approval.
 The BOR President places the item in the agenda of the nearest full Board meeting.
 Timeframe Between one and two months, depending on timing of BOR-ASA and BOR meetings